Special Programs

 Continuum of Care Rental Assistance Program

 HUD selects projects for Continuum of Care funding in a national competition based on regional and national homeless assistance goals.
 The Housing Authority chooses projects to include in an application to HUD through a Request For Proposals (RFP) and evaluation process.
 Selected applicants receive rental assistance on behalf of a homeless tenant for five years.
 The grants provide for a variety of housing rental situations, Tenant-Based (TRA), Sponsor-Based (SRA), Project-Based (PBA), and an SRO MRP Based Rental Assistance component.
-If a Continuum of Care applicant proposes to fund rehabilitation efforts for project-based units, the Section 8 rental assistance award is for ten years.
+If a Continuum of Care applicant proposes to fund rehabilitation efforts for project-based units, the Housing Choice Voucher (HCV) rental assistance award is for ten years.

 Who is eligible?